andyholst/drawward/README.md

 3. **Generate Catalog Files**:
    - Run the enhanced Python script to convert XML into individual Backstage catalog files.
    - Files are organized into `catalog/systems/`, `catalog/components/`, `catalog/resources/`, and `catalog/apis/`, with relationships like dependencies and APIs included.
+The script now supports infrastructure technologies, boundary handling, and dynamic metadata generation.

 4. **Import into Backstage**:
    - Backstage automatically imports and validates catalog files from the repository.